General

 Dr Adam Smith

-Dr Adam Smith holds a B.Sc. in Animal Sciences from the University of London and a Ph.D. in Poultry Nutrition from Harper Adams University and he currently works for DSM Nutritional Products Ltd.
+Dr Adam Smith holds a B.Sc. in Animal Sciences from the University of London and a Ph.D. in Poultry Nutrition from Harper Adams University.
+He has over 27 years’ experience of working in the global animal nutrition industry for market leading companies operating in the feed premix and additive space.

 Dr Helen Warren